• Skip to primary navigation

 Before you start working on the recipe, do the following:

 Separate the eggs and set aside the egg whites.
-We will use them for decorating the cookies.
+We will use them to decorate the cookies.

 Separating eggs